(Orig: Jan 3, 2005

 the system, then consider replacing it with a combination radio/CD option.
 Or if you just want to upgrade your older radio

-to make your older Mercedes compatible with the newer version radio/CD combos.
+upgrade harness to make your older Mercedes compatible with the newer version radio/CD combos.
+Also have a email link to

 If your radio is 'clicking', 'popping' and has intermittant operation, then it probably needs repair.
 A good source here